 HANG GLIDING & PARAGLIDING IN ECUADOR

-Located on the northwest coast of Ecuador near Bahia, Canoa is an extremely laid-back beach town popular among surfers and expats, but not so much with tourists.
+Located on the northwest coast of Ecuador near Bahia, Canoa is an extremely laid-back beach town.
+It’s extremely popular among surfers and expats, but not so much with tourists.

-It’s small and sleepy, without a single ATM to be found.
+The town is small and sleepy, without a single ATM to be found anywhere.
 But the steady winds and the gentle cliffs that surround Canoa create perfect conditions for hang gliding and paragliding over the picturesque beach.

 You don’t necessarily need any experience to fly, as tandem flights are available for beginners starting at $45.
 But those seeking serious air time can get more intensive training, with operators such as the Surf Shak offering more in-depth courses.